inoxlang/inox/docs/builtin.md

 ### map

-the map function creates a list by applying an operation on each element of an iterable.
+The map function creates a list by applying an operation on each element of an iterable.

 **examples**